signum-network/CIPs/SIP/sip-40.md

 ### Put for Dutch Auction
 Setting the NFT for sale in a dutch auction style.
 If no bids exists and the owner is equal the sender of the transaction, the new auction will be created for the NFT.
 By definition the Dutch Auction starts with a high price and drops over time to a floor price.
 If someone send a bid to the NFT which is above or equal the price over time thee auction will end and the bidder will get the NFT.
-A message to trackDutchAuctionOpened account will be send.
+A message is sent to the trackDutchAuctionOpened account.

 ```java